akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 * Viewing, copying, moving files (`head`, `tail`, `more`, `less`, `cat`, `rm`, `mv`, `mkdir`)
 * Running R scripts from the command line (`Rscript`, `nohup`)

 We'll download raw sequence data, make backups, and analyze the quality of the data.
+For the ***Exercises*** below, try to come up with an answer on your own before revealing the solution (clicking the "Details" dropdown arrow).

 ## Background and Terminology
 In this exercise, we'll be working in the **command line interface (CLI)**  for Linux.
 This is different from a **graphical user interface (GUI)**, which is used when you open a Windows or Mac computer.
 Instead of moving your mouse over an icon on your desktop and double-clicking it to run, we'll initiate programs using text delivered on the command line.